nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="obligations"></a>What are my obligations as a member of the NYC Mesh community?

 By joining the Mesh you are obliged to share and extend the Mesh in the same way that it was shared with you.
-This is covered in tne [Network Commons License](https://www.nycmesh.net/ncl.pdf) that you agreed to when joining the Mesh.
+This is covered in the [Network Commons License](https://www.nycmesh.net/ncl.pdf) that you agreed to when joining the Mesh.

 At a minimum, this requires providing power to your rooftop router so that other members can connect to it.
 (It uses less power in a whole day than it takes to lightly toast a slice of bread).
 We may also request access to your rooftop after the initial installation in order to upgrade the rooftop router infrastructure.
 You are not obligated to pay a monthly fee although we suggest a recurring donation if you can afford it to help keep the network running and growing.